19 Years and Counting: ‘A Sole Team for Vickie’ Treads Many Miles for the Cure

 What would you tell someone who is thinking about donating?

-A portion of your donation will be used to both support someone who is currently battling breast cancer and a portion will be used to support research to find a cure for breast cancer.
+A portion of your donation will be used to both support someone who is currently battling breast cancer and a portion will be used to support research to find the cures for breast cancer.

 What do you hope the organization will achieve in the future?

 In the short term, I would like to see Susan G. Komen increase participation as well as fundraising.
 In the long term, finding a cure for breast cancer.